juergs/ESPEasy_BME680_TVOC/README.md

 <h2>Objective</h2>
 Available BME680-Libraies use only Gas-Resistance as output of IAQ.
 This is not usable.
-Therefore  we use our own calculaio of tVoc with output in ppm units.
+Therefore  we use our own calculation of tVoc with output in ppm units.
 Many thanks to Jörg, having done the basic work.
 <br>See him @ https://github.com/herrmannj .
 <br>Initial work is done within the FHEM (german home automation forum) in
 <br>https://forum.fhem.de/index.php/topic,78619.msg972248.html#msg972248
 <br>or  here:
 <br>https://forum.fhem.de/index.php?topic=96241.285

+USE I2C INTERFACING TO D1 and D2 of ESP8266.

 <h2>Libraries</h2>
 These additional bold libraries are needed for using BME680-Sensor in ESPEasy **\lib**-folder.: